-Some women may need other tests to check that the cancer hasn’t spread to other parts of the body.
+Some women may have other tests to check if the cancer has spread to other parts of the body.

 CT (computerised tomography) scan

-You may be given a drink or injection of a dye which allows particular areas to be seen more clearly.
-For a few minutes, this may make you feel hot all over.
-If you are allergic to iodine or have asthma you could have a more serious reaction to the injection, so it’s important to let your doctor know beforehand.
+You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
+This may make you feel hot all over for a few minutes.
+It’s important to let your doctor know if you are allergic to iodine or have asthma, because you could have a more serious reaction to the injection.

 You’ll probably be able to go home as soon as the scan is over.